LION BUDOKAN KARATE INTERNATIONAL

-Before stepping onto the mat, here are some essential guidelines to follow to ensure safety, respect, and readiness in your karate journey:
+Before stepping onto the mat, here are essential guidelines to ensure safety, respect, and readiness in your karate journey.

 - Hygiene: Fingers and toenails must be clean and short to prevent injuries.